-Ensuring your cat always has the means to escape and hide or get up high will help to make her feel safer in these situations.
-If your cat is sensitive or shy then it may be helpful to follow these guidelines:-
+Ensuring your cat always has the means to escape and hide or get up high will help to make them feel safer in these situations.
+If your cat is sensitive or shy then it may be helpful to follow these guidelines:

 - It is a good idea if you let your guests know if your cat is likely to find new people a bit overwhelming and suggest that they let the cat choose whether to approach them or not.
-Your cat may prefer to have a good look first before she chooses to interact.
-Sometimes it is better for your guests to ignore her and let her make the first move!
+Your cat may prefer to have a good look first before they choose to interact.
+Sometimes it is better for your guests to ignore them and let the cat make the first move!

-- If your cat does approach, advise your guests to initially crouch down and offer their hand (palm facing down) for her to sniff.
-If your cat sniffs or rubs against their hand, you can encourage your guests to gently stroke the area around your cat’s cheeks and chin.
-If your cat is very playful, you could also encourage your guests to use a fishing rod or feathered wand toy if you think she would be more comfortable playing than being stroked.
+- If your cat does approach, advise your guests to initially crouch down and offer their hand (palm facing down) for the cat to sniff.
+If your cat sniffs or rubs against their hand you can encourage your guests to gently stroke the area around your cat’s cheeks and chin.
+If your cat is very playful, you could also encourage your guests to use a fishing rod or feathered wand toy if you think they would be more comfortable playing than being stroked.

-- Whilst your guests visit you can also use the pheromone plug-in diffuser (as mentioned above) to help her feel more relaxed.
+- Whilst your guests visit you can also use the pheromone plug-in diffuser (as mentioned above) to help them feel more relaxed.

 The addition of a new baby into the home is a very exciting time but, from your cat’s perspective, it can also cause a lot of disruption in the form of new sounds and smells, changes in your routine, moving of furniture and the arrival of new objects (such as toys, prams and cots).

 For some confident and inquisitive cats, this can be very interesting and intriguing, but for others it can cause them stress and anxiety as they may not feel as ‘in control’ of their environment anymore, with so much change happening at once.